MetaMask/snaps-registry/.github/ISSUE_TEMPLATE/update-snap.md

 ---

-All items in the list below needs to be satisifed, with 1 approval from someone on the MetaMask Snaps team.
+All items in the list below needs to be satisfied, with 1 approval from someone on the MetaMask Snaps team.

 - [ ] Is the summary of the change documented in this ticket?
 - [ ] Has a MetaMask Snaps team member reviewed whether the changes need to be vetted?